Chandi Devi Temple, Haridwar: The Temple

 The Temple is located at a distance of 4 km from Har ki Pauri.
 To reach the temple one has to either follow the three kilometre trekking route from Chandighat and reach the shrine by climbing a number of steps or climb the recently introduced rope-way (cable car) service.
 The rope-way service known as Chandi Devi Udankhatola was introduced for the benefit of the pilgrims and it caters to the pilgrims also to the nearby located Mansa Devi shrine.
 The rope-way carries the pilgrims from the lower station located near Gauri Shankar Temple on the Nazibabad Road directly to the Chandi Devi Temple located at an altitude of 884 m.
 The total length of the ropeway route is about 740 m and height is 208 m.
 There is a dense forest on the other side of the hill and the ropeway offers scenic views of the Ganges River and Haridwar.

 The temple is run by the Mahant who is the presiding priest of the temple.
 On a normal day, the temple is open between 6.00 am. to 8.00 pm. and the morning aarti at the temple begins at 5.30 am.
 Leather accessories, non vegetarian food and alcoholic drinks are strictly prohibited in the temple premises.

+Animal Sacrifice

+The temple had an 800-year-old ritual animal sacrifice tradition wherein a goat was sacrificed on the Saptmi to Goddess Chandi.
+In 2015, the tradition was stopped by the head priest citing lowered acceptance by locals.